LovreB/tech-bootcamp-ws/README.md

 ## 3.3 Create the GET endpoint

 Let's first create a GET-endpoint that extracts the title from the request URL and returns it as a response.
-Try creating a GET function by yourself or dd the following code to `app/api/movies/route.ts`:
+Try creating a GET function by yourself or add the following code to `app/api/movies/route.ts`:

+Note that its still steps to complete for this method to work.

 ```typescript
 import { NextResponse } from "next/server";